eclecto/navomi-challenge/README.md

 7. The application MUST follow OWSAP Standards
 8. An Application must be multi-tenant
 9. Create a Front End to an application using Front-End Framework.

-**Task # 2: Expense Bill Tracking App**
-1. Create an Expense Bill Tracking app (REST service) using ​ **NodeJS** ​ framework.
-a.
-The app is responsible to list, create, update, delete information through the APIs
-b.
-The List operation should be based on Date Range provided by the end user
-c.
-Show cumulative expense for the given date range
-d.
-The bill data should contain at least Name of the Place, Bill Amount, Date.
-2. An app should perform CURD operations (ie. Crate, Update, Read, Delete)
-3. Please choose your own Database; for testing JSON data file should work too.
-4. All endpoints must be secure (please choose your own process to secure the endpoints)
-5. Upload the application on GitHub and share the repository with the requester.
-Application’s readme should have all the necessary information to run the application locally.
-6. The application MUST follow OWSAP Standards
-7. In the same application:
-a.
-Login/Register Capability, through Google or Facebook or Twitter
-b.
-Successful authentication requires to perform above operations
-8. Crate a Front-End of an application
-****Please share necessary information required along with tasks**